piyushT3003/Guardian-Payment-Safety/README.md

 ### Isolation Forest

+Guardian uses **Isolation Forest** for behavioral anomaly detection.

-Isolation Forest is used to identify transaction behavior that differs from the customer's normal activity.
+The model helps identify transaction behavior that differs from the customer's normal activity.

 ### Explainable Risk Score

-The individual signals contribute to a 0–100 risk score.
+The individual signals contribute to a **0–100 risk score**.

+Risk levels:

+- **LOW** — lower observed risk
+- **MEDIUM** — requires additional attention
+- **HIGH** — sent to human review

 The dashboard displays the detected signals so the reviewer can understand why a transaction was flagged.

+---

-## AI Review Assistant
+## 🤖 AI Review Assistant

 Guardian includes a local AI-style review assistant that generates a structured review of a flagged transaction.